Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/about.md

 News
 ======
+September 2023: New [paper](https://openreview.net/forum?id=VgJhYu7FmQ) out!
+Jing has been working hard on this one, and it's great to see it officially published.
+This is the beginning of our investigation into model evaluation in geospatial contexts.
+We learned a lot and will be continuing this line of research!

 May 2022: Rebecca Hutchinson was promoted to Associate Professor with indefinite tenure.
 Rebecca will be on sabbatical for the 2022/2023 academic year.

 February 2022: Our [paper](https://link.springer.com/article/10.1007/s10980-022-01406-y), led by Laurel Hopkins, has been published in Landscape Ecology.